the-scouts/por/src/por/expected/chapter-4.exp.rst

 **h.
 The District Team Meeting**

 i.
-The District Team, comprising the District Youth Commissioner, Deputy District Commissioners, Explorer Scout Commissioner, Scout Network Commissioner, all Assistant District Commissioners, District Leaders and District Scout Active Support Managers, meet as frequently
+The District Team, meets as frequently as necessary.
+It is chaired by the District Commissioner and comprises the District Youth Commissioner, Deputy District Commissioners, Explorer Scout Commissioner, Scout Network Commissioner, all Assistant District Commissioners, District Leaders and District Scout Active Support Managers. ii.

-   as necessary under the chairship of the District Commissioner. ii.
 The purpose of the District Team Meeting is to:

     *  review the progress, standards and effectiveness of programmes of Groups, Explorer Scout Units and District Scout Network in the District;